emotechlab/griffin-lim/tutorial/README.md

 #![image](./resources/trumpet.png)

-At the top we have the magnitude domain, this shows for each time slice and frequency the amplitude of different sine waves we'd compose to recreate that signal.
+At the top we have the magnitude plot, this shows for each time slice and frequency the amplitude of different sine waves we'd compose to recreate that signal.
 Below it is the phase, this is the offset in time we'd apply to those same sine waves.

+The key transform to go from time to frequency domain is a Fourier transform.
+The Fourier transform assumes a signal is periodic (repeats), and then decomposes it into summed sine and cosine waves at different magnitudes and phase offsets.

-A Short Time Fourier Transform (STFT) is a discrete fourier transform ran on overlapping windows so we can look at the frequency information of smaller localised slices of time instead of the frequency information for the entire audio signal.
+A Short Time Fourier Transform (STFT) is a discrete Fourier transform ran on overlapping windows so we can look at the frequency information of smaller localised slices of time instead of the frequency information for the entire audio signal.
+This is more useful in practise than using a Fourier transform directly.

 ## Going from Mel to Linear